 Ivvavik is one of the most isolated parks in North America, and rescue services and facilities are limited.
 Keeping this in mind, it is important for visitors to be self-sufficient, self-reliant, and capable of handling emergencies.
 Parks Canada has a search and rescue team based in Inuvik, however, rescue operations are conditioned by weather, aircraft or staff availability.
 Response times could be anywhere from 1-2 days or more depending on the circumstances.

-Visitors joining our Arctic Base Camp Trips will be accompanied by trained Parks Canada guides and do not need to be self-sufficient like independent visitors.
+Visitors joining our Ivvavik Base Camp Trips will be accompanied by trained Parks Canada guides and do not need to be self-sufficient like independent visitors.

 All visitors to Ivvavik National Park must register and de-register with Parks Canada in Inuvik, NT and will receive an orientation before entering the Park.